TimHanewich/centauri/readme.md

 ![banner](https://i.imgur.com/oSwhZjR.png)

 # Centauri: A Fully Custom Quadcopter System
-*Centauri* is not just another drone project - it's a complete, end‑to‑end custom quadcopter ecosystem.
+*Centauri* is a complete, end‑to‑end custom quadcopter system.
 From the airframe to the pilot's controller, from the communication platform to the analysis tools, every piece has been designed and built from scratch.
-At the heart of Centauri lies the  *Centauri Flight Controller*, a **custom MicroPython‑based flight controller** running efficiently on a low‑power Raspberry Pi Pico.
-Unlike most quadcopter projects that rely on off‑the‑shelf flight stacks, Centauri's controller is entirely original.
+At the heart of Centauri lies the *Centauri Flight Controller*, a **custom MicroPython‑based flight controller**, running efficiently on a low‑power Raspberry Pi Pico.
+Unlike most quadcopter projects that rely on off‑the‑shelf flight controllers, Centauri is entirely original.

 Centauri builds on my earlier [Scout flight controller](https://github.com/TimHanewich/scout), representing a major leap forward in capability, performance, and system integration.